 I’m a wildly creative artist, prolific author, happy wife, and proud mother of three wonderful young adults.
 (My very Celtic name is pronounced the same as “Eileen.” )

 Some of my older books, now out-of-print:

 - Stained Glass is Easy! (copper foil tape stained glass techniques), as Eileen Newton.

-- Fresh Designs (quilting patterns), as Eileen Newton.
+- Sea Breezes, and Fresh Designs (quilting patterns), as Eileen Newton.

 - Vintage Fashions for Today (sewing & collecting wearable vintage fashions), as Eileen MacIntosh.

 I’ve written over 100 articles for magazines including Professional Quilter, Romantic Times, and Herbal Times, and — in the 1980s — I wrote and illustrated a regular crafts column in Lady’s Circle magazine.
 I’ve been the subject of articles in several magazines, including Family Circle.
 In addition, Barbara Brabec has quoted me in some of her books about successful homebased businesses.